LanceParker-007/secure-file-share/README.md

 This command will build the frontend and backend services, set up a MongoDB container, and start all services.

+**Some points to Note**:
+  - This is running well on Windows.
+  - To run in Ubuntu remove the following piece of code from the backend service in the docker-compose file:
+    ```
+      - type: bind
+        source: ./uploads
+        target: /app/uploads
+        bind:
+          create_host_path: true
+      ```
+  - I was not able to test it for MacOS, but I but I will update here once done.
+  - If you try this in some office network it can give an error when installing packages, so use a personal internet connection.
+  - Rest all is good, hopefully it'll run.
+If it fail once try again.
+When I tested it on some machines it took 2 tries to go up and running.
+  - Still face any issues and if you would like to talk we can connect.

-> **Will soon ad the live link where everything will work!** It is almost done (will add the link here).
-Here files are encrypted (which you check yourself in the uploads folder) and stored locally but on live aws s3 is used.\*\*
+> **Will soon add the live link where everything will work!** It is almost done (will add the link here).
+Here files are encrypted (which you check yourself in the uploads folder) and stored locally but on live AWS s3 is used.\*\*

 ## Usage